joshbegley/nyt-latest/README.md

 `Smith sits one assist shy of tying the NCAA career assist record held by Bobby Hurley after leading the Boilermakers past Michigan.`\
 https://nytimes.com/athletic/7120656/2026/03/15/purdue-michigan-big-ten-championship-basketball-score-result/

-**Ahead of pivotal returns, the nostalgic thrill of Sid, Geno and one more playoff push**\
+**Ahead of pivotal returns, the nostalgic thrill of Sid, Geno and 1 more playoff push**\
 `The Penguins managed to tread water without two of their most important players.
 Now their closers are set to return.`\
 https://nytimes.com/athletic/7120278/2026/03/15/penguins-sidney-crosby-evgeni-malkin-playoffs-stretch-run/